 "If you really are God's Son, prove it to me by throwing Yourself down.
 After all, God won't let You get hurt; His angels will protect You."

 Jesus understood the true meaning of Psalm 91:11-12.
 He acknowledged that God would care for His faithful ones.
 It did not imply that God would be forced to prove His love.
-Jesus quoted Deuteronomy 6:16 used in Matthew 4:7.
+Jesus quoted Deuteronomy 6:16, used in Matthew 4:7.
 This was not done to contradict God's Word (what Satan spoke) but rather to point out that what Satan had quoted as a promise was qualified by the precept.

 "You shall not put the Lord your God to the test, as you tested him at Massah."

 In Exodus 17:1-7, the Israelites were thirsty and began accusing Moses of bringing them out of Egypt to die in the wilderness.
-They demanded Moses to give them water to prove to them that God was indeed with them.
-They blatantly tested God to prove to them that He was indeed in their presence.
+They demanded Moses to give them water to prove that God was indeed with them.
+They blatantly tested God to prove that He was indeed in their presence.
 In doing all this, they sinned.
 Had the Father commanded Jesus to jump, He would have done so, but He didn't.
 Jesus knew better and had no intention of putting Himself in such a dangerous position, hoping to obtain a loving deliverance.
 If Jesus had cast Himself down, He would have demanded of the Father an unnecessary miracle to prove His Sonship.
 He would have put God's love to a needless test.
 Jesus would not surrender to this temptation of pride!

-• The Lust of the Eyes: Third Temptation
+- The Lust of the Eyes: Third Temptation

 "Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their glory."
 (Matt.
 4:8)

-Satan spoke again saying,
+Satan spoke again, saying,

 "All these I will give you, if you will fall down and worship me" (Matt.
 4:9).

 Satan again tempted Jesus by enticing Him to reject His work of redemption for all humanity in exchange for the power and the glory of this world's kingdoms.
-But our Lord and Savior Jesus put Satan behind Him saying,
+But our Lord and Savior Jesus put Satan behind Him, saying,

 “It is written, ‘You shall worship the Lord your God and serve Him only’” (Luke 4:8).